Top-5 ways to tackle personal loan debt

 4. If possible, overpay

-If you have the means to do so, overpaying your loans - always starting with the most expensive one first - not only means you can clear the debt faster, but can also give you greater flexibility over how to manage your debt in the future.
-This is because lenders will generally look favourably on borrowers who have previously overpaid if there comes a time when they need to reduce payments or take a short payment holiday.
+Overpaying your loans – always starting with the most expensive one first – not only means you can clear the debt faster, but can also give you greater flexibility over how to manage your debt in the future.
+This is because lenders will generally look favourably on borrowers who have previously overpaid if there comes a time when you need to restructure payments or take a short payment holiday.

 You will need to check with your lender what its terms and conditions are on making overpayments, either through regular payments or in one-off lump sums.
 There can sometimes be a charge for paying off the debt early, although most will permit you to overpay by a certain percentage each year without attracting a penalty.